jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 compiled a list of 30 Durban webshops that we can invite to the meetup.
 Anyone up for a couple of cold call invitations.

-Notes:
+Notes: Happy to phone some people.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Other